netsoft-ruidias/netsoft-firebase/README.md

 3. Create a Firestore App (or you can use your own)

-    ```MarkDown
-    If you haven't already, create a Firebase project: In the Firebase console, click **Add project**, then follow the on-screen instructions to create a Firebase project or to add Firebase services to an existing GCP project.
+    > If you haven't already, create a Firebase project: In the Firebase console, click **Add project**, then follow the on-screen instructions to create a Firebase project or to add Firebase services to an existing GCP project.
-    ```

 4. Edit your `index.js` and inject the `FirebaseProvider` with your app's Firebase project configuration

-    ```JavaScript
+    ```javascript
     import { FirebaseProvider } from "@netsoft/firebase";

     // TODO: Replace the following with your app's Firebase project configuration